Application authentication

 In today’s post I will extend this by showing you how to add additional fields to customize your user identity store for .NET Core applications and how to upgrade existing models, controllers and views to display and edit the new fields in the application.

-The default user identity that is generated for you using the build-in Identity scaffold project in Visual Studio 2017 has some basic fields.
+The default user identity that is generated for you using the built-in Identity scaffold project in Visual Studio 2017 has some basic fields.

-f we wish to include additional fields for first name, last name, and date of birth we can add these fields into the ApplicationUser model as shown:
+If we wish to include additional fields for first name, last name, and date of birth we can add these fields into the ApplicationUser model, which overrides the IdentityUser class as shown:

 using System;